kiedtl/website/src/content/blog/c-gdb.md

 $ ./test
 Memory fault
 ```
 That's it.
-Or, if you're lucky:
+Or, if you happen to be one of the poor souls that use `glibc` over `musl`:
 ```
 $ ./test
 Segmentation fault
 ```
 No stack trace, nothing.
+If you're lucky, you get a core dump.
+That's it.

 This is where GDB comes into play:
 ```